VPS, Cloud, Dedicated or Colocated

 Unless you are targeting a specific location, the geographic location of your server tends to be far less important than the quality of the hosting provider.
 However, some general rules do apply.

 If your primary audience is in the US, any US location should be effective.
 If you have interest in the pacific area the west coast in general (and California specifically) tends to be the best.
 If you have interest in Europe, the east coast is best (with common locations including Atlanta, New York and Chicago).
-If you are primarily interested in a European audience, the UK or the Netherlands tend to be preferred.
+If you are primarily interested in a European audience, Germany, the Netherlands and France are quite popular.
 Dallas is also worth mentioning as a good all-around solution - with lots of high quality companies, and extremely good connectivity to both NA coasts.

 Its worth repeating that, unless you are targeting a narrow audience, or you have specific low-latency requirement (like a game server or streaming server), you shouldn't over concern yourself with geographic location.
 If you are hosting a web application, there are far better ways to improve user experience (such as using proper caching and leveraging a CDN).

 So, what exact hardware should you get?
 Obviously, it depends on exactly what it is you need to accomplish.
 Different types of workload will benefit from different hardware configurations.
 Generally, VPS and databases are IO bound and can benefit most from extra RAM, faster hard drives, or large (in terms of # of disk) arrays.
 Web and application servers tend to be more CPU dependent, while streaming, game, or file servers are often more sensitive to networking limitations.